Lapland-UAS-Tequ/tequ-proto4-rpi-app/README.md

 # tequ-proto4-rpi-app
- Raspberry PI application to read and process data from Xsens acceleration&GNSS sensor unit.
+ Raspberry PI application to read and process data from Movella Xsens acceleration&GNSS sensor unit.
  - Data is streamed to Web dashboard (proto.tequ.fi) via Websocket
  - Logging to file can be enabled from UI
- - Data send to Tequ MQTT broker can be enabled from UI
+ - Data send to external MQTT broker can be enabled from UI
  - Logging and data sending is only done if GNSS status is valid

-Tested using Raspberry PI 5 8 GB.
-Software and components should be compatible with other Raspberry PI boards.
+This repository is developed and tested using Raspberry PI 5 8 GB.
+Software and components should be compatible with older Raspberry PI boards, but not tested.

 Node-RED editor address